nullpass/pyventory/README.md

 ### Next:
+* Human: Department views
 * Auth: (no 3pa yet) auth schemes and cascading ownership
+* Inventory: I sense a ton of form_valid overrides about to happen, so move inv views to submods.
 * Tickets: put undo url in success message from unlink_related()
 * Tickets: add link-related form/view to accommodate linking tickets together since we cannot autolink tickets now.
 * Tickets: Changing the domain of a ticket should be its own view.